The Power Of Positive Thinking

 A simple smile can turn a bad day into a good one.
 Harness the power a smile has on yourself and others by making a habit of smiling more often.

 Find reasons to smile and let yourself be happy.

-Taking time to play is helpful to maintaining a positive outlook.
+Taking time to play is helpful to maintain a positive outlook.
 Schedule time for recreation and spending time with people you like doing things you enjoy.

 Have a playful attitude.
-When you stop complaining about negative situations and find humor instead, you are able to breathe deeply and diffuse stress.
+When you stop complaining about negative or stressful situations, and find humor instead, you are able to breathe deeply and diffuse stress.